tellae/starling/docs/run/io.rst

 The initialisation file is subject to the same JSON schema than the dynamic input file, initial agents are described with the same specification.

+You can also provide a list of geojson files instead of one.
+In this case, the feature lists of the files are concatenated and processed as in the case of one file.

 ***********
 Output data
 ***********